 - Identify organizations in your community that have similar goals and serve similar populations.
-Building partnerships with these organizations could help your program more effectively address the needs of older adults and people with disabilities. - Be persistent.
+Building partnerships with these organizations could help your program more effectively address the needs of older adults and people with disabilities. - Explore the various funding sources that may be available.
+In addition to OAA Title III-B funding, FREED uses funding from the Money Follows the Person Program, city/county housing and community development departments (e.g., Community Development Block Grants (CDBG), HOME Investment Partnerships Program block grants), and local general funds. - Be persistent.
 After three years of applying, FREED obtained new county CDBG funding for major home modifications in Nevada County.